GalleyBytes/terraform-operator/docs/terraform-runners.md

 # Terraform Runner Images

+The default Terraform Runner is named `isaaguilar/tfops`.
+This can be changed by updating `spec.terraformRunner`.
+Note that the image name will be a composition of `spec.terraformRunner` and `spec.terraformVersion`. (eg `isaaguilar/tfops:0.13.7`)

-The following is a list of `terraformRunner` versions availble:
+The following is a list of `terraformRunner` versions available:

 - 0.11.10
 - 0.11.11